Pet-Safe Gopher Control in San Bernardino County

 The danger comes from two directions.
 First, direct exposure: gophers frequently push bait out of their tunnels.
 Once above ground, that bait is accessible to any dog that sniffs around the yard.
 Second, secondary poisoning: when a cat or dog catches and eats a poisoned gopher, they absorb whatever rodenticide is in the gopher's body.
 There is no antidote for most gopher baits.

-San Bernardino County's open space corridors — the San Bernardino National Forest, the Santa Ana River wash, and the Inland Valley open lands — connect residential neighborhoods to wildlife habitat.
-Hawks, owls, and coyotes that hunt gophers throughout San Bernardino are vulnerable to secondary poisoning from residential rodenticide use.
+San Bernardino County's open space corridors — the Angeles National Forest, the Santa Ana River wash, and the Inland Valley open lands — connect residential neighborhoods to wildlife habitat.
+Hawks, owls, and coyotes that hunt gophers throughout San Bernardino County are vulnerable to secondary poisoning from residential rodenticide use.

 ⚠ Poison Risk to Your Pets